 - Georgia was legally the last place of residence for you as a couple within the last six months

-If you are unsure about whether you can initiate a divorce action in this state, give us a call at (770) 425-5573 and our experienced team of legal experts will confirm your eligibility.
+If you are unsure about whether you can initiate a divorce action in Cobb County, give us a call at (770) 425-5573 and our experienced team of legal experts will confirm your eligibility.

 What are the grounds for divorce in Cobb County, Georgia?

-Although many states allow no-fault divorce, Georgia is not one of them.
-To file for divorce in this state, you or your spouse must claim one of the 13 following grounds:
+Although many states allow no-fault divorce, Cobb County, Georgia is not one of them.
+To file for divorce in this county of the state, you or your spouse must claim one of the 13 following grounds:

 - Irretrievable breakdown of the marriage One spouse must show that they refuse to live with their husband or wife, that the marriage is irretrievably broken, and that there is no chance of reconciliation.);